moadel2002/Phase1/README.md

-# bld.ai frontend project phase1
+# bld.ai frontend project phase1 and phase2
 ### The phase was about creating a web page like Udemy using HTML and CSS
+### Making the search bar works using javascript